 How to prevent your bundt cakes from sticking

 I’ve had so much trouble with this intricate bundt cake pan, especially with really moist and sweet cakes.
 But through some trial and error, I’ve found a few solutions that give me the perfect release every time.

 Option 1: Right before you’re about to pour the batter into the pan, prep it with a nonstick oil and flour spray.
 My favorite is Baker’s Joy.
 But the key here is to spray in short strokes, careful not to let the oil pool in the bottom of the pan.
 Once you have a light coating, use a fine pastry brush to brush the oil all around the pan, getting every nook and cranny.
 Then pour in the batter and bake.

 When it’s fresh from the oven, set a timer for 10 minutes.
 This time is the sweet spot because it allows the cake to cool just enough to where it won’t fall apart, but it’s also when the sugars are still fluid and liquid.
 If you let the cake cool too long, those sugars will harden and your cake will stick to the pan.
 But after those 10 minutes, the cake should pop right out.

 Option 2: Again, prep the pan right before you pour in the batter.
-But this time, generously grease the pan with oat and then coat it in granulated sugar.
+But this time, generously grease the pan and then coat it in granulated sugar.
 The sugar acts as a barrier between the cake and the pan, and it also adds a sweet little crunch to the outside of the cake.

 Once baked, let your cake cool for that 10 minute sweet spot.
 The key is to turn it out while it’s still a little warm.
 Otherwise, if you let it cool completely, the sugar will harden and then your cake is really stuck.